Prerequisites: Linux, Python 3.7+,

 ⚠️ The agent is a SysV service — manage it with the agent binary’s own

 --start/--stop, NOTsystemctl/systemd.
-Yuneta runs its own daemon + watchdog, sosystemctl restart yuneta_agentis effectively a no-op (the process keeps its old PID and binary — it is not actually restarted).
+Yuneta runs its own daemon + watchdog, sosystemctl restart yuneta_agentis effectively a no-op (the process keeps its old PID and binary, so it is not restarted).
 To start/stop/restart the agent:/yuneta/agent/yuneta_agent --config-file=/yuneta/agent/yuneta_agent.json --stop /yuneta/agent/yuneta_agent --config-file=/yuneta/agent/yuneta_agent.json --startor the init script

 /etc/init.d/yuneta_agent {start|stop|restart}(which also handles the bundled web server).
 To roll out a new agent binary: overwrite/yuneta/agent/yuneta_agent, then--stopand--start.